Kyriosity/read-write/README+/pencraft/README+/opuses/punchcard.md

 And that's why.

 + The cards (especially in the fireproof box) will be intact for millennia in harsh environments.\
-Any mechanical action, temperature, or humidity, that can damage them, will destroy other media.
+Any mechanical action, dirt, temperature, or humidity, that can damage them, will destroy other media.
 + Electromagnetic emission in the whole spectrum (unless catastrophic) won't cause a tiny data loss.\

 + EASY to READ

-"Handle with care",  Household magnets proximity, and domestic short-circuit can put HDD/SDD out of order while nearby [ gamma ray bursts](https://en.wikipedia.org/wiki/Gamma-ray_burst)
+Household magnets proximity, and domestic short-circuit can put HDD/SDD out of order while nearby [ gamma ray bursts](https://en.wikipedia.org/wiki/Gamma-ray_burst)

 + Enough crypto to proof of work punch